spganeshk20/Automation/README.md

  Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.

-**Note: For detailed license information, please read the LICENSE file in the repository[Repository Name: Projects-IoT-Python-Embedded-C]**
+**Note: For detailed license information, please read the LICENSE file in the repository[Repository Name: Automation]**

-# Projects-IoT-Python-Embedded-C
+# Python Automation

-The Repository contains IoT End-to-End(E2E) solution projects developed using the below following programming languages and concepts, Hardware platform and cloud platforms
+Automating the manual task using python by making system intelligent with our logical code - Life Made Easy

-Programming languages
+Programming language
-  1. Embedded C
-  2. Python

-Hardware platform
-  1. Arduino UNO
-  2. Arduino MEGA
-  3. Raspberry PI
-  4. Intel edison

-cloud platforms
-  1. Thingspeak
+  1. Python
-  2. IBM Bluemix services